Your Psychology Today profile

 Your profile is an investment in your practice.
 Here are the questions therapists ask most.

-Why is the Sprint the recommended option instead of just the PT rewrite?+
+Why is the Practice Foundation the recommended option instead of just the Psychology Today rewrite?+

 How much does the PT-only rewrite cost?+